annguyen9461/annguyen9461.github.io/_projects/quad.md

 intro: |
   **OVERVIEW**

-  For my winter project, I designed and built a self-reconfigurable quadruped that can switch between walking and rolling modes.
+  For my winter project, I built a self-reconfigurable quadruped that can switch between walking and rolling modes.
   I also integrated ROS2 and YOLO for a computer vision task.